kmigadel-ipgp/DashVolcano/README.md

 # Access to MongoDB

-To allow the application to run properly an access to MongoDB database is mandatory.
+Access to the MongoDB database is required for the application to function properly.

-To avoid security breach, you need credential which can be created if you ask access for it.
+To ensure security, you must use authorized credentials.
+If you need access, please request the necessary credentials.